Laralum/Blog/README.md

 ## Description

-This module is the complete implementation of a manageable blog from Laralum dashboard.
+This module is the complete implementation of a manageable blog from Laralum.
 It includes categories, posts & comments implementation, and the acces to these features is managed by sundry permissions.

 *Includes sample public views*